KerryAlsace/where-to-work/NOTES.md

   -Get shared places working and displaying
   -Move comments out of places and into shared_places?
-  -Shared Places are showing the place creator as a friend: fix
+  -Shared Places are showing the place creator as a friend: fix -Add restrictions for friends: can add comments, view show#place, cannot destroy or edit place

 abilities: